vladiordachescu/attiny24-45-85-isp-shield/README.md

 ![shield-on](https://github.com/vladiordachescu/attiny25-45-85-isp-shield/assets/73362552/7ae46bbf-8211-4899-a41a-81bef70b6808)

 The shield pins must match the header pins of the Arduino Uno.
 The ATtiny chip must be inserted with the notch/dot side up.<br /><br />
-The 10uF capacitor on the shield prevents the Arduino Uno's microcontroller from resetting during the programming of the ATtiny microcontroller.
+The 10uF capacitor on the shield prevents the ATmega microcontroller on the Uno from resetting during the programming of the ATtiny microcontroller.